kevhauma/AdventOfCode2020/README.md

 ## Day 4

 data validation, using strings as keys to check which fields need checking, each field has a validation function.

+## Day 5

+Binary search and finding neighbours

+## Day 6

+Finding answer counts, use of sets to remove duplicates